Executive Director, St. Louis Business Diversity Initiative

 Click here to view Valerie’s bio

-It is important for companies to communicate their commitment to diversity to both their internal and external audiences.
-Their commitment to inclusiveness is both a benefit to the employee and customer.
+Companies must communicate their commitment to diversity to both their internal and external audiences.
+Inclusiveness is a benefit to both the employee and customer.
 It is important to reflect the commitment to diversity in target market campaigns, mission statements and by celebrating and valuing the richness of different cultures and ethnic groups.
 Diversity is a competitive advantage.